-The DDPM is the lead in assisting the participant and/or legal decision maker in coordinating the services through the service planning process.
-The planning process identifies natural supports, waiver supports, self-directed services, Medicaid State Plan and other generic community supports regardless of funding source.
+The DDPM is the lead in assisting the participant and\or legal decision maker in coordinating the services through the service planning process.
+The planning process identifies natural supports, waiver supports, Medicaid State Plan and other generic community supports regardless of funding source.
 These services are listed in the participants plan.